atitsbest/resume/CV.md

 ### Felbermayr:

 - Build a fully automated CI/CD pipeline for new and existing projects.
-- Designed and developed a mobile App using Flutter and the inherent WebService using Docker for linux.
+- Designed and developed a mobile app using Flutter and the inherent WebService using Docker for Linux.
 - Coached software Team to develop maintainable software in current technology using .net Core C#, react.js, Typescript.

 ### Liebherr